agmsb/cloudrun-vpc-proxy/README.md

+# Cloud Run VPC Proxy

-# Cloud Run as a VPC Proxy
+Cloud Run as a VPC Proxy is a project to make GCP demos that require connecting to private IPs slightly easier.

+*Don't use for any other purpose other than demos.*

+Cloud Run VPC Proxy will use Serverless VPC Access to ensure that a Cloud Run instance running a Flask app can access private endpoints in your Google VPC.

+Cloud Run VPC Proxy works by issuing a request with the Private IP baked into a subpath at `http://$CLOUD_RUN_ENDPOINT/ip_addr/$PRIVATE_IP`.
+This will issue a request from the Flask app to that private IP and return the response provided from your private app.

+It also by default requires authenticated users, so you will need to pass in a token from an authenticated and authorized IAM user in your GCP project when generating your request.

-No more creating a VM and futzing around with SSH to get a client :)
+No more creating a VM and futzing around with SSH to get a client in your VPC network. :)

 ## Create a subnet for VPC Serverless Access